trieu1162000/trieu1162000/README.md

 - 👋 Hi, I’m Trieu Huynh.
-- 👀 I’m interested in C/C++, Linux, Embedded and so on (՞•ﻌ•՞)۶
+- 👀 I’m interested in C/C++, Linux, Embedded and so on...
-- 🌱 I’m currently learning in HCMUT.
+- 🌱 I’m currently learning in HCMUT majoring in Electronics Engineering.
 - 📫 You can reach me via Skype: [Trieu Huynh](https://join.skype.com/invite/xBqjPxIpymw8)

 <!---